dguerri/random-tech-stuff/Stress and burnout/index.md

 > In the past, not even that far, our body used to react in a primordial way to stress caused by primordial situations.
 You saw a treat, you ran, or maybe you fought.
 Simple as that.

 Today, we cannot run from meetings or fight random people on a _bad day_.

 So, we ignore the stress.
 Leaving incomplete what the expert calls the **_stress-response cycle_**.
 Your body, your brain, is not designed for that, so stress piles up.
 Until it's overwhelming.
 Until you burn out.

 Fortunately, there are several ways we can fight stress, keeping it under control.

 ### Physical activity is the most effective way

-OK, you probably heard that far too many times.
+OK, you probably heard that "physical activity helps" far too many times.

 > But think about this: your body has no idea what "resolving an interpersonal conflict through rational problem-solving" means.
 But it knows what a run, a swim or a bike ride mean.

 Engaging in physical activity is the most straightforward and effective way to complete the stress-response cycle and, thus, reduce your stress level.

-### Other ways to manage stress
+### When physical activity doesn't cut it

 Sure, running helps.
 But not everyone likes doing physical activity.
 Or maybe, for someone, it's genuinely hard to have enough of it.

-According to experts, there are several complementary or alternative ways we can use to reduce stress.
+Experts say there are a few ways we can use to reduce stress that work well together or alone.
 Some examples are:

 - **_Breathing_** - you know the thing you have on your Apple Watch and you always thought it was BS?
 Focusing on deep, long, breathes sends to your brain a "message" to calm down and relax;
 - **_Social Interactions_** - friendly, casual, social interaction is the first external sign that the world is a safe place;